 Terrain elevations will be considered in the modeling analysis.
 The elevations of receptors, buildings, and sources will refine the modeling impacts between the sources at one elevation and receptor locations at various other elevations at the fence line and beyond.
-This will be accomplished through the use of the AERMOD terrain preprocessor called AERMAP (latest version 18081), which generates base elevations above mean sea level of sources, buildings, and/or receptors as specified by the user.
-For all receptors, AERMAP will determine the base elevation of each and an effective hill height scale that determines the magnitude of each source plume-elevated terrain feature interaction.
+This will be accomplished using a hybrid site-specific and AERMAP approach.
+Actual elevation contour data for all locations within the proposed Project boundary were developed.
+These contours were used to generate raster elevation data for the Project, including fenceline elevations, and this raster data was used to interpolate elevation data for fenceline receptors and on-site sources and buildings.
+Appendix B contains the on-site contour data, converted on-site raster elevation data, and elevation interpolation outputs.
+The AERMOD terrain preprocessor called AERMAP (latest version 18081) was used to determine the base elevation for off-site receptors only and effective hill height scales for fenceline and off-site receptors.
+The effective hill height scale determines the magnitude of each source plume-elevated terrain feature interaction and is based on elevation node data from surrounding terrain data.
 AERMOD uses both of these receptor-related values to calculate the effect of terrain on each plume.
-Base elevations for select sources and buildings, terrain elevations for receptors, and other regional source base elevations (if required in the NAAQS modeling analysis) input to the model will be read and interpolated from 1/3 arc second (approximately 10 meter resolution) National Elevation Dataset (NED) data obtained from the U.S. Geological Survey (USGS).14 The NED data will extend well beyond the extent of the modeled receptor grids to properly calculate the receptor elevations and hill-height scales.
+Terrain elevations for off-site receptors and other regional source base elevations (if required in the NAAOS modeling analysis) input to the model were read and interpolated from 1/3 arc second (approximately 10-meter resolution) National Elevation Dataset (NED) data obtained from the U.S. Geological Survey (USGS).17 The NED data extends well beyond the extent of the modeled receptor grids to properly calculate the receptor elevations and hill-height scales.